Can I donate blood?

 You may donate if you are at least 17 years old (16 years old with written consent from parent or legal guardian), weigh at least 110 pounds, and be in good health.

-- Donors age 76 and older can continue to donate blood if they meet all donor criteria and present a physician's letter allowing them to donate, once at the first donation after reaching their 76th birthday.
+- Donors age 76 and older can continue to donate blood if they meet all eligibility criteria and present a physician's letter allowing them to donate, once at the first donation after reaching their 76th birthday.
 In the absence of a letter from their physician, they must be cleared by an NYBC medical director at each donation.

 16 Year Old Parental/Guardian's Permission Form